EmptyBox36/umamusume-auto-train/README.md

 ### Training Logic

+The training logic between URA and Unity cup are different, feel free to try to edit it.

 ### Known Issue

 - Some Uma that has special event/target goals (like Restricted Train Goldship or ~~2 G1 Race Oguri Cap~~) may not working.
 For Oguri Cap G1 race event goal, you need to set the races in the race schedule that match the dates of her G1 goal events.
 - OCR might misread failure chance (e.g., reads 33% as 3%) and proceeds with training anyway.
-- If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot always date with the friend support card.
+- If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot always date with the friend support card first.

 ### Contribute